Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 | 100,000 | 10 | 290.25 / 307.40 us | 1,016.99 / 1,299.70 us | 3.50x | 640,000 | 6,422,528 | 10.04x | 10 |
 | 100,000 | 100 | 1,467.40 / 2,015.70 us | 1,016.99 / 1,299.70 us | 0.69x | 6,400,000 | 6,422,528 | 1.00x | 98 |

 At 0.1% mutation on 100k objects, SceneDB transfers 6,400 bytes against legacy's 6.4 MB - a 1,003x bandwidth reduction.
 CPU time is 172 us against 1,017 us, a 5.9x speedup.
-At 1,000 objects the improvement is 1.07x to 1.57x; absolute costs land at single-digit microseconds where the fixed boundary overhead dominates.
-The crossover where delta stops winning on CPU time sits at M=100% for S=10,000 and S=100,000.
+At 1,000 objects the picture is muted: 3.46x at zero mutation, but only 1.02x to 1.57x once anything is moving, with absolute costs in single-digit microseconds where the fixed boundary overhead dominates.

+The crossover where delta stops winning on CPU time sits at M=100% at every scene size - 0.37x at S=1,000, 0.76x at S=10,000, 0.69x at S=100,000.
+This is the expected shape, not a defect.
+When every row is dirty, delta-sync does all the work a full upload does and then pays extra for the run-coalescing scan and the per-range `write_buffer` calls on top.
+Note that the small scene loses hardest: at S=1,000 the fixed overhead is a larger fraction of a smaller total.
+A scene that genuinely rewrites every transform every frame should upload the whole buffer, and the byte-ratio column shows why the delta path never gets to claim a bandwidth win there either - 1.00x to 1.02x.

 The scattered-vs-contiguous comparison at S=10000, M=1%: